tpoisseau/tpoisseau/README.md

 I'm a versatile Web Software Engineer, I know lot of lang and framework, expert in some of them, self-taught and fast-learner.

-## 🔭 I’m currently working at CGI
+## 🔭 I’m currently working at Zakodium

-On mission for Michelin in team specialized on Microsoft Office Tools.
+Working on forensic and scientific tools.
-I Mainly work on SPFx WebParts with React / TypeScript, and some backends with ASP.NET Core and PostgreSQL
+I mainly work with React / Typescript with tailwind or emotion css for frontend, and AdonisJS and PostgreSQL or MongoDB for backend.

 ## 🌱 I’m currently learning